shaneorourke/image_2_pdf/README.md

 2. Set the pdf_name variable. e.g. "comic_" this will create PDFs named "comic_01.pdf", "comic_02.pdf"
 3. Set the low_power_variable to True or False.
 I had some issues with my machine locking up when ran on a loop.
   3a. low_power_mode will limit the process to 1 pdf.
 Just run it again to do the next one and so on.
+  3b.
+The "files.txt" records the progress, so if there is a crash it can pick up where it left off 3c.
+The "files.txt" will also make the re-running in low_power_mode so simple, that it's just a case of kicking off again